DaniRomDev/Laravel-Technical-Test-For-Interviews/README.md

 ### Available electric cars list

-**As a customer**
+**As a user**
 I want to see the list of available electric cars
-So that I can see all the available cars and select each one to see detailed info
+So that I can see all the available cars and select each one to go to a detail view

 **User Acceptance Criteria:**
 GIVEN the electric cars list
-WHEN the user selects him
+WHEN the user select one of them
 THEN I can see the electric car details

 ### Filter available electric cars list

-**As a customer**
+**As a user**
-I want to filter _(including sort)_ the list of available electric cars by price, real world range, battery size, max speed So that I can see all the available cars and select each one to see detailed info
+I want to filter _(including sort)_ the list of available electric cars by price, real world range, battery size, max speed So that I can see all the available cars and select each one to go to a detail view

 **User Acceptance Criteria:**
 GIVEN the electric cars list